nathanielgcowan/trucks_draft/spec.md

 - [x] Your commit messages are meaningful each message is meaningful
-- [x] You made the changes in a commit that relate to the commit message i makde the chagnes related to the message
+- [x] You made the changes in a commit that relate to the commit message i made the changes related to the message
-- [x] You don't include changes in a commit that aren't related to the commit message i don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message i didn't include changes in a commit that aren't related to the commit message